CSPG 13 - Emergency Permits

 Act 91 of 2021 Classroom Monitor Permit (Type 09)

 A teacher/cultural exchange candidate cannot be used to fill an LEA vacancy.

-May be issued to educators holding a valid and active Pennsylvania or comparable
+An LEA may issue a day-to-day substitute permit to an educator holding a valid and active Pennsylvania or comparable out-of-state certificate.

 Individuals holding a valid and active Pennsylvania certificate or comparable out-of-state certificate may serve as a day-to-day substitute in the individual's certificate area for a period not exceeding 20 days without a locally issued permit.

 Teacher Preparation Program Completers: